We know Urea Cycle Disorders. We live to conquer them.

 News and Announcements

 Ravicti is now available through a specialty pharmacy distribution center.
-Ravicti will not be available at any retail pharmacies.
-Physicians and patients can submit a prescription to the specialty pharmacy.
-The manufacturer's Ravicti support center should not be relied on for UCD management information or support, but can answer questions regarding insurance reimbursement.
+Ravicti is not available at retail pharmacies.
+Physicians can submit a prescription to the specialty pharmacy.
+The manufacturer's Ravicti support line can answer questions regarding insurance coverage.

 1. Diaz GA, Krivitzky LS, Mokhtarani M, et al.Ammonia control and neurocognitive outcome among urea cycle disorder patients treated with glycerol phenylbutyrate.
 Hepatology.
 2012 Sep